Basal thumb arthritis

 • Steroid injections are given into the painful joint to reduce inflammation.
 These are reserved for extremely painful osteoarthritis and used for treating flares.

-Read more about medications on the osteoarthritis page.
+Read more about medicines on the osteoarthritis page.

 Surgery

-If joint changes, pain and disability are all severe and a comprehensive management programme including the above measures is not helping, surgical procedures such as removing the trapezium, carpal and metacarpal bone fusion or joint replacement may be necessary.
-Your GP may be able to provide more details about different surgical options.
+If joint changes, pain and disability are all severe and a comprehensive management programme including the above measures isn't helping, surgery may be recommended.
+The surgical procedure might involve removing the trapezium, carpal and metacarpal bone fusion or a joint replacement.
+Your healthcare provider may be able to provide more details about the different surgical options.

 The following links have more information about osteoarthritis.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.